gbonilla18/segex/INSTALL.md

 	sudo touch segex_log
 	sudo chown nobody:nobody segex_log

-If you do not wish to redirect CGI warnings and error messages, comment out the line which begins with `debug_log_path`.
+If you do not wish to redirect warnings and error messages, comment out the line which begins with `debug_log_path`.

 For production version, change values for `debug_errors_to_browser` and `debug_caller_info` to `"no"`.
-This is important because CGI errors may contain sensitive information such as user names, and you do not want everyone to see them.
+This is important because Segex error messages may contain sensitive information such as user names, and you do not want everyone to see them.

 ### Edit Apache configuration file(s)